iter8-tools/docs/docs/getting-started/concepts.md

 Iter8 experiments makes it simple to collect performance and business metrics for apps and ML models, assess and compare one or more app/ML model versions, validate [service-level objectives (SLOs)](#service-level-objectives), promote the winning version, and maximize business value during each release.

-Specifying an Iter8 experiment involves specifying the list of [tasks](#tasks) executed during the experiment, their parameter values, and the experiment [runner](#loops-and-runner).
+Specifying an Iter8 experiment involves specifying the list of [tasks](#tasks) executed during the experiment, their [parameters](../user-guide/topics/parameters.md), and the experiment [runner](#loops-and-runner).

 ### Tasks
-An experiment is a sequence of tasks.
+An experiment is an ordered collection of tasks that are executed sequentially.
 Iter8 provides pre-defined tasks for various functions such as generating load and collecting Iter8's built-in metrics for HTTP and gRPC services, collecting custom metrics for one or more versions of an app from databases, assessing [SLOs](#service-level-objectives), and checking if the application is ready.

 ### Loops
-Experiments have a concept of loops.
-When the sequence of tasks in an experiment are executed once from start to finish, a single loop of the experiment is said to have completed.
-An experiment can have a single loop or multiple loops.
+A single loop of an experiment involves each task in the experiment executing once.
+Iter8 experiments can be set up to loop once and finish (single-loop), or loop repeatedly over time (multi-loop).

 ### Execution Environments
 Experiments can run inside Kubernetes clusters, in the local environment, and within CI/CD/GitOps workflows including GitHub Actions workflows.

-### Runners
+#### Runners
-Runner refers to the type of Kubernetes workload used to run the experiment inside a Kubernetes cluster.
-Experiments use either a Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) or a Kubernetes [cronjob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) as its runner.
-The former is used for single-loop experiments, while the latter is used for multi-loop experiments, where each loop is executed repeatedly at periodic intervals.
+A single-loop experiment that is run inside a Kubernetes cluster uses the Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) workload as its runner.
+A multi-loop experiment that is run inside a Kubernetes cluster uses the Kubernetes [cronjob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) as its runner.

 ## Service-level Objectives

-Service-level objectives (SLOs) represent the range of metric values for an application that is considered acceptable.
+Service-level objectives (SLOs) specify the acceptable limits for an app's metric values.
 Both upper and lower limits on metric values can be specified as SLOs in Iter8 experiments.

 <!-- ## Features at a glance